-What is the difference between management and leadership?
-This is a regularly asked question amongst many industries, and it has been answered in as many different ways.
-Let’s look at what many experts agree is the main differences between the two titles.
+What is the difference between a manager and leader?
+This is a regularly asked question among many organisations, and it has been answered in as many different ways.
+We look at what experts agree are the key differences.

-Personally, I feel it comes down to motivation, vision and communication.
+A lot of this comes down to three areas; motivation, vision and communication.

-This could be on the sports ground, the local interests club or in the boardroom.
+These examples of leadership don’t just appear in business either – it could be on the sports ground, the local interests club or in a not-for-profit organisation.

 There is a common quote you may have heard previously about the difference between manager and leader; “Managers have subordinates, leaders have followers”.

 Experts agree that those leaders with shining qualities are the ones who not only have a vision; they strive towards it, and get other people to ‘drink the kool aid’ so to speak.

 Leaders tend to have charismatic personalities, are regularly positive and focussed on ensuring the people around them understand the vision and embrace it.

 Whereas, managers tend to have a vision, and tell people to either agree with it, or get out.

 In my opinion, a great manager also has leadership skills.
 They are able to establish a vision within the overall goals of the organization, and encourage employees to work together as a unit to reach toward that vision.

 Interestingly, whilst great managers have leadership skills, it doesn’t mean that all leaders are in a management role.
 I’m sure you have probably witnessed this yourself; a colleague who everyone, including their direct manager, probably follows, more than the other way around.